Marc Levin

 Marc Levin is an American independent film producer and director.
 He is best known for his Brick City TV series, which won the 2010 Peabody award and was nominated for an Emmy for Exceptional Merit in Nonfiction Filmmaking and his dramatic feature film, Slam, which won the Grand Jury Prize at the Sundance Film Festival and the Caméra d'Or at Cannes in 1998.
 He also has received three Emmy Awards (1988, 1989, 1999) and the 1997 DuPont-Columbia Award.

-Early life
+Early life and education

 Levin was born January 31, 1951, in New York City and raised in Elizabeth and Maplewood, New Jersey, the son of documentary filmmaker Alan Levin.
 He attended Wesleyan University (class of 1973), and has described the university as key in shaping his career in film.
 Marc was raised Jewish.

 Career

 1980s

 In 1982, Levin and his father, Al, teamed up on Portrait of an American Zealot which was made part of the Museum of Modern Art's permanent film collection.
 In 1984, he made Inside Story: Fall River Spectacle for PBS which won the Cine Golden Eagle Award.
 In 1985, he received an Emmy nomination for Outstanding Documentary for the WCBS TV Special The Wall Street Connection.
 In 1989, Levin was awarded a writing Emmy for the WCBS TV Special New York Non-Stop as well as a nomination for Outstanding Magazine Show (Non-News).